daoneandonly/browser-technologies-1819/README.md

 I recently made an app, in a very quick timeframe.
 Now I'm looking at it through lens of accessibility.

+## The core functionality

+The core functionality of this app is searching in a set (data object) of cards, based on different terms or types.
+This should work no matter what.

+## When is it pleasurable?

+The prime pleasurable layer is when the list of data updates on every keystroke.
+The list instantaneously results of the search.

+---

 So what happens when problems occur?
 I've looked at a list potential problems and how these could be fixed.

 ### No Images